IuliaRobas/Trench-Coat-Store/README.md

 - adding/deleting/updating/filtering coats
 - adding coats to the shopping basket and navigate through it
 - displaying each coat in the basket (opening its corresponding image in a web browser)
-- saving the basket as HTML/ CSV file
+- saving the basket as HTML/CSV file